cedricwalter/cedricwalter.github.io/_posts/development/2020-10-22-install-mongodb-high-availability-on-microsoft-azure.md

 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the global cloud database service for modern applications.
 Deploy fully managed [MongoDB](https://www.mongodb.com/) across AWS, Google Cloud, and Azure with best-in-class automation and proven practices that guarantee availability, scalability, and compliance with the most demanding data security and privacy standards.

-But **you may still want to manage your own MongoDB cluster** on Azure.
+But you may still want to manage your own MongoDB cluster on Azure.

 ## Creating Virtual machines

-# **Firstly****, You will create VMs, at least 3, ideally in a different zone but sharing the same virtual network.
+# Firstly, You will create VMs, at least 3, ideally in a different zone but sharing the same virtual network.

 The primary receives all write operations.
 While Secondaries replicate operations from the primary to maintain an identical data set.
 Because of that Secondaries may have additional configurations for special usage profiles.